BgeeDB/bgee-unil/src/markdown/support/rnaSeqProcExprValues.md

 The Intergenic regions percent present column provides the information about the proportion of intergenic regions called actively expressed in the `Library ID` (column 2).

 ##### <a name="lib_col28"></a>Distinct rank count (column 28)
 The Distinct rank count column provides information about unique rank counts in the `Library ID` (column 2).
+It is used to weight the rank information coming from this library when computing expression ranks and expression scores.

 ##### <a name="lib_col29"></a>Max rank in the expression mapped condition (column 29)
-The Max rank in the expression mapped condition column provides the computed max rank over all conditions.
+The Max rank in the expression mapped condition column provides the max rank over all libraries in this condition.
+It is used to normalized ranks between conditions when computing expression ranks and expression scores.

 ##### <a name="lib_col30"></a>Run IDs (column 30)
 The Run IDs column refers to a sequencing run associated to `library ID` (column 2).